 And there was more: Katie’s history of cancer prevented many agencies from approving an adoption at all.
 But the Warrens say the adversity only strengthened their faith.

-Wilson’s arrival was followed by the birth of his baby sister, Parker, just a few years later.
+His arrival was followed by the birth of his baby sister, Parker, just a few years later.
 Both adoptions were open, meaning the biological and adoptive families were able to have contact.
 The Warrens were there to witness the birth of both children, with Wil cutting the umbilical cords and Katie being the first person to hold them.

 “It’s such a special bond.
-It’s really a neat way to grow a family,” Warren said.
+It’s really a neat way to grow a family,” she said.
 “It creates this positive spin on the situation.
 Even though I did have cancer and can't have my own kids, having a family wasn't out of the picture for us.”

 “It's emerged through research that there is a special kind of ovarian cancer called low-grade cancer.
 These low-grade cancers behave differently than your standard – they tend to be more slow-growing and more commonly seen in young women like Katie,” Skinner said.